 At MSE, we’ve challenged you to ‘downshift’ your grocery shop for years (check our Downshifting Guide), but you can also save money on make-up and beauty products by downshifting from brands to much cheaper ‘dupes’ – a look-alike product, where often even the packaging is similar to the more expensive brand.

 I’ve looked into just how cheap these cheaper versions are, though I must stress this is purely a price comparison and I’ve not tried them all myself, though as you’ll see below many beauty bloggers and MSE users like them.
 Nevertheless, as they’re cheap, you could always try them and if you like them, great.
 If not, you’ve not lost much.

 What are the key things I need to know about dupes?

 - Many are widely praised by beauty bloggers and MSE Forumites for being just as good, if not better than, their pricier counterparts.
-Of course, we’re not skincare experts and we haven’t tested all the products ourselves – but since publishing this blog, we've had many positive comments about dupes from MSE users including these...
+Of course, we’re not skincare experts and we haven’t tested all the products ourselves – but since publishing this blog last year, we've had many positive comments about dupes from MSE users including these...